 - 2 liters cream soda

-- 6-8 tablespoons butterscotch syrup
+- 6-8 Tbsp butterscotch syrup

-- 6 tablespoons heavy whipping cream
+- 6 Tbsp heavy whipping cream

-- 1 tablespoon butterscotch syrup
+- 1 Tbsp butterscotch syrup

-- Pour cream soda into ice cube trays (you can use as much soda for the ice as you would like, but I would recommend having at least half of the soda unfrozen for the drinks).
+Pour cream soda into ice cube trays (you can use as much soda for the ice as you would like, but I would recommend having at least half of the soda unfrozen for the drinks).
 Freeze the soda until completely frozen, this will take a few hours.

-- Make the whipped cream topping by mixing the whipping cream and butterscotch syrup with an electric mixer.
+Make the whipped cream topping by mixing the whipping cream and butterscotch syrup with an electric mixer.
 Mix on high for a couple of minutes until the topping has reached a thick consistency.

-- After the topping has been made, pour the rest of the soda, ice cubes and butterscotch syrup in a blender (depending on the consistency of drinks that you would like, you can add in more or less of the soda).
+After the topping has been made, pour the rest of the soda, ice cubes and butterscotch syrup in a blender (depending on the consistency of drinks that you would like, you can add in more or less of the soda).
 Mix all of the ingredients together.

-- Pour into glasses and top with whipped cream topping.
+Pour into glasses and top with whipped cream topping.
 Serve immediately.